gke/UAVXArm/wiki/UAVXFlightModes.md

  * UsingRidge (ridg): FW aircraft has detected ridge lift and is attempting to exploit it.
  * UsingWave (wave): FW aircraft has detected wave lift and is attempting to exploit it.
  * BoostClimb (bst): FW aircraft is using glider strategies and is boost climbing to a safe altitude from which to glide.
- * AltitudeLimiting (alim): FW aircraft has exceeded the maximum permissible altitude and is deploying spoilers and has cut thorttle.
+ * AltitudeLimiting (alim): FW aircraft has exceeded the maximum permissible altitude and is deploying spoilers and has cut throttle.
  * JustGliding (glid): FW aicraft is autonomously hunting for explotable lift.
  * RateControl (rate): Aircraft roll pitch and yaw rates are proportional to Tx stick deflection.
 Autonomous navigation is not available in this mode however selecting RTH/RTL will force the aircraft to attititude or angle control.
 Also referred to as Acro mode.
  * BypassControl (man): Configuration only mixing is applied to the Rx commands and routed directly to the throttle and control surfaces i.e. direct MANUAL control.